 Year (Loss)/reversal TT\$'000

 2014 (1,097,880)

 2015 235,195

 2016 17,831

 2017 19,499

 2018 10,568

 2019 40,005

 2020 - Restated (1,347,017)

 2021 - Restated 267,247

 2022 (562,448)

 2023 (573,566)

+2024 (184,280)

-The recoverable amount of the Company's investment in joint venture is based on a fair value less cost to dispose (FVLCD) calculation which uses cash flow projections which was determined from financial information approved by the Board of Directors of the Company covering a nineteen-year period from 2024 to 2042, and a discount rate which was based on a market estimate of the weighted average cost of capital.
-This has led to the recognition of an impairment loss of \$573.566 million (2022: \$562.448 million) which is separately disclosed on the statement of profit and loss and other comprehensive income.
+The recoverable amount of the Company's investment in joint venture is based on a fair value less cost to dispose (FVLCD) calculation which uses cash flow projections which was determined from financial information approved by the Board of Directors of the Company covering an eighteen-year period from 2025 to 2042, and a discount rate which was based on a market estimate of the weighted average cost of capital.
+This has led to the recognition of an impairment loss of \$184.280 million (2023: \$573.566 million) which is separately disclosed on the statement of profit and loss and other comprehensive income.
 The key assumptions used in the FVLCD calculations are as follows:

-- Post Tax Discount rate of 10.55% for PPGPL's Trinidad operations and 9.50% for PPGPL's North America operations.
-In 2022, a single discount rate of 9.18% was used for both operations.
-The discount rates were calculated based on the specific risks of PPGPL's identifiable Cash Generating Units (CGUs) taking into account the time value of money, different territories and exposure to market risks of the specific jurisdictions. - Selling prices of NGLs are expected to show some volatility in 2024.
+- Post Tax Discount rate of 9.77% (2023: 10.55%) for PPGPL's Trinidad operations and 9.98% (2023: 9.50%) for PPGPL's North America operations.
+The discount rates were calculated based on the specific risks of PPGPL's identifiable Cash Generating Units (CGUs) taking into account the time value of money, different territories and exposure to market risks of the specific jurisdictions. - Selling prices of NGLs are expected to show some volatility in 2025.
 Selling prices of NGLs included in the cash flow projections are based on management's best estimate taking into consideration current market conditions.
 Prices are based on forecasted market prices which are provided by a highly reputable company. - A decommissioning provision which represents the present value of decommissioning costs related to the plant assets in Trinidad which are expected to be incurred in 2042.
 The provision was determined based on estimated cost provided by external consultants.
+Actual costs and cash outflows can materially differ from the current estimate as a result of changes in prices, technology, timing of actual decommissioning, inflation rate and discount rate.
 Assumptions are based on historic experience and projected outcomes which management believes forms a reasonable basis upon which to estimate the future liability.

-2023 2022

-US\$'000 US\$'000
+2024 US\$'000 2023 US\$'000 Provision 65,261 66,953

-Provision 66.953 52,002